SmithSamuelM/Papers/whitepapers/SPAC_Message.md

 where *x* and *y* are variables that each represent a given AID controlled by *A* and *B* denoted  A<sub>x</sub> and B<sub>y</sub> respectively.
 The required elements, including the encrypted and signed portions with the associated AIDs used to lookup the encryption and signing keys are explicitly denoted.
 The payload *data* is an optional placeholder for whatever additional cipher text data is to be conveyed by the message, if any.

-In this new syntax, let parenthesis be used to delimit a full ESSR message as follows:
+Let parenthesis be used to delimit or group together all the components of a full ESSR message as follows:

 *(<[src A<sub>x</sub>, dst B<sub>y</sub>, {src A<sub>x</sub>, data}B<sub>y</sub>]>A<sub>x</sub>)*.

 We can create an equivalent shorthand notation for the items in the parenthesis if we let the order of appearance of *src A<sub>x</sub>* and *dst B<sub>y</sub>* be determinative; that is, the source is always required and must be the first element, and the destination is always required and must be the second element.
-Similarly, let's require that  *src A<sub>x</sub>*  must always be the first element of the ciphertext.
+Similarly, let's also require that the first element of the ciphertext must always be *src A<sub>x</sub>*.
 As a result, we can leave off the *src* and *dst* modifiers in the plaintext and ciphertext portions.
 This simplifies to,

 *(<[A<sub>x</sub>, B<sub>y</sub>, {A<sub>x</sub>, data}B<sub>y</sub>]>A<sub>x</sub>)*.

 We can further simplify if we require that there must always be a ciphertext portion encrypted to the public decryption key for destination *B<sub>y</sub>* even when the *data* is empty.
-The first element of the plaintext encrypted into the ciphertext is the source *A<sub>x</sub>*, and the second element is *data* when not empty.
+The first element of the plaintext encrypted into the ciphertext is the required source *A<sub>x</sub>*, and the second element is *data* when not empty.
 Furthermore, all messages must be signed by the private signing key(s) of the source *A<sub>x</sub>*.
 Given these additional requirements, we can further shorthand the expression to

 *([A<sub>x</sub>, B<sub>y</sub>, cipher])*,

 where *cipher* is short for ciphertext and always expands to

 *{src A<sub>x</sub>, data}B<sub>y</sub>*,

 where *data* may or may not be empty.

+To finish the expansion, attach the signature.

+In this shorthand have now gotten rid of the angle brackets, `<>` to delimit what is signed and the curly brackets, `{}` to delimit what is encrypted.

-But given that there must always be a ciphertext element and that the first element of the ciphertext must be the source AID, *A<sub>x</sub>*, then the only variable component is the plaintext  *data* input to the ciphertext.
-Therefore, we can further simplify *cipher* to be just its *data* as follows:
+Given that there must always be a ciphertext element and that the first element of the ciphertext must be the source AID, *A<sub>x</sub>*, the only variable component is the plaintext  *data* input to the ciphertext.
+Therefore, we can further simplify *cipher* to be represented by its only variable element, that is, *data*, as follows:

 *([A<sub>x</sub>, B<sub>y</sub>, data])*.

 where *data* expands to *cipher* which expands to *{src A<sub>x</sub>, data}B<sub>y</sub>*.

-The square brackets are now redundant, and we can write simply
+The parentheses around the square brackets are now redundant, and we can write simply

-*(A<sub>x</sub>, B<sub>y</sub>, data)*
+*[A<sub>x</sub>, B<sub>y</sub>, data]*.

+The square brackets above now have the new shorthand syntactical meaning that unambiguously expands to the full non-shorthand expression.
+That fact that there are no angle brackets, `<>` or curly brackets, `{}` indicates that the square brackets, `[]` express the shorthand representation for an ESSR message.

-We add one more syntactical rule, that is when there are additional plaintext elements, they must appear after the source and destination but before the *data* element.
+We add another syntactical rule, that is, when there are additional plaintext elements, they must appear after the source and destination but before the *data* element.
 In other words, *data* must always be the last element of the shorthand expression.
 This way, one can always unambiguously expand the shorthand expression without mixing the plaintext elements with the ciphertext element that *data* expands into.

 For example, suppose we have an additional plaintext element *C<sub>z</sub>*.
 We can write this in shorthand notation as

-*(A<sub>x</sub>, B<sub>y</sub>, C<sub>z</sub>, data)*.
+*[A<sub>x</sub>, B<sub>y</sub>, C<sub>z</sub>, data]*.

 This unambiguously expands to

 *<[src A<sub>x</sub>, dst B<sub>y</sub>, C<sub>z</sub>, {src A<sub>x</sub>, data}B<sub>y</sub>]>A<sub>x</sub>*.

+Finally, when it is desirable to represent the elements of *data* sans the source AID explicitly, we can group those elements with parentheses.
+For example, suppose *data* consists of the interaction identifier, *i<sup>0</sup>AB* and some other unspecified data.
+This we can represent recursively as *(i<sup>0</sup>AB, data)*.
+Inserting this into the message above results in,

+*[A<sub>x</sub>, B<sub>y</sub>, C<sub>z</sub>, (i<sup>0</sup>AB, data)]*.

+The last element inside the square brackets, `[]`, is a group delimited by parentheses, `()`.
+This shorthand expression expands to,

+*<[src A<sub>x</sub>, dst B<sub>y</sub>, C<sub>z</sub>, {src A<sub>x</sub>, i<sup>0</sup>AB, data}B<sub>y</sub>]>A<sub>x</sub>*,

-To further generalize, we could always include *data* as a placeholder, even when empty.
-In this case, we would not have the actual ciphertext present in the message when data is empty.
+To further generalize, we could always include the *data* as a placeholder, even when empty.
+In this case, we would include the actual ciphertext in the message when the *data* element is empty.

 In the three-layer nested protocol detailed below, we assume that the *data* element is never empty, and hence, the *cipher* element to which it expands is also never empty.

 ### Three-Level Nested Protocol

 In this section, we deconstruct the three-level nested protocol in detail, showing how to map it to the non-shared-intermediary protocol defined above.
 This should also enable one to construct a return route in the other direction simply by interchanging the parties' roles.

+#### First Hop
-Recall from a previous section the first hop of the three-level nested protocol as follows:
+Recall from a previous section the first hop from *A* to *C* of the three-level nested protocol as follows:

 *|src ip A<sub>2</sub>, dst ip C<sub>0</sub>|<[src A<sub>2</sub>, dst C<sub>0</sub>, {src A<sub>2</sub>, dst D<sub>2</sub>, dst D<sub>0</sub>, <[src A<sub>1</sub>, dst B<sub>1</sub>,  {src A<sub>1</sub>,  <[src A<sub>3</sub>, dst B<sub>3</sub>,  {src A<sub>3</sub>, i<sup>0</sup>AB, data}B<sub>3</sub>]>A<sub>3</sub>}B<sub>1</sub>]>A<sub>1</sub>}C<sub>0</sub>]>A<sub>2</sub>*.